-First, you configure the Summarizer method with just a few short samples, so GPT-3 knows what data, or fields, you want to extract from lines about rent:
+You configure the Summarizer method with instructions and just a few short samples, so GPT-3 knows what data, or fields, you want to extract from lines about rent:

 With the preceding code sample, you might feel like you're talking to Sensible as you would to a human.
-You're saying, "I want to find values for the fields rent_in_dollars and payment_time_period.
-Here are the values I found from a couple example sentences; now you do the same."
-In the last prompt, you're saying, "For this sample, there's no rent amount in the paragraph, so return the phrase "not found" for rent_in_dollars.
-For the payment_time_period, return "biweekly" .
+You're saying, "list the rents, how often the rent must be paid, and when the rent is due."
+Then you're showing how to extract those values from a couple sample sentences.
+In the last prompt, you're saying, "For this sample, there's no rent amount in the paragraph, so return the phrase "not found" for rent_in_dollars."

 And that's it.
-Sensible semantically analyzes the fields you want to extract and their relationships to the prompts you provide.
-The next time you feed Sensible some key sentences from an actual document, it'll extract values for rent_in_dollars and payment_time_period.
+GPT-3 semantically analyzes the fields you want to extract and their relationships to the prompts you provide.
+The next time you feed Sensible some key sentences from an actual document, it'll extract values for rent_in_dollars, payment_time_period, and payment_due.